tap-ir/tap-ir.github.io/README.md

       print("Can't download file : " + node.path)
 ```

-You can save this script in a file name 'extract.py' and for example use it like that download all file with suffix .exe in a directory 'excutable' that you will have created in the same directory than the script.
+You can save this script in a file name 'extract.py' and use it to download all file with '.exe' suffix, in the 'executable' directory (you must create the 'executable' directory in the same directory than the script before launching it) :

 ```bash
 ./extract.py "name == w'*.exe'" executable/
 ```

-If you previously runned the magic plugin or the scan command on the server, that detect file type.
-You can use the script to extract all files detected has executable even if the extension is not '.exe' like that :
+If you previously runned the magic plugin or the scan command on the server, to detect file type, you can use the script we just write, to extract all files detected has executable even if the extension is not '.exe' by using the 'datatype' attribute :

 ```bash
 ./extract.py "attribute:'datatype' == 'application/x-executable'" executable/